 For large organizations, Cloud storage often replaces the computer hard drives, which has its limitations.
 These organizations pay a timely subscription, and all they have to take care of is the subscription bill.

-With Cloud services becoming the buzz ringing hard in the technological landscape, all organizations need to pay serious attention to the negatives of the concept, too, as much as its positives.
+With managed cloud services becoming the buzz ringing hard in the technological landscape, all organizations need to pay serious attention to the negatives of the concept, too, as much as its positives.

 How Secure Is The Cloud?